Harry Markowitz’s Modern Portfolio Theory: The Efficient Frontier

 |An obvious example of this being illogical for return expectations is that bond returns rise when bond yields fall.
 It seems unreasonable to expect the same high returns in the future when starting from a lower yield.||MPT is silent on exactly how to develop return assumptions, other than to use judgment, preferably that of a knowledgeable investor.|

 In 2008, the stock market unexpectedly plunged almost 40 percent.
 Did MPT hold up during that financial crisis?
-Yes, because the theory itself predicts it, as Markowitz explains in his interview with The Finance Professionals’ Post.
+Yes, because the theory itself predicts it.

 Does MPT Work in Recessions?